 Table of Contents

 Xifaxan medication is a broad-spectrum antibacterial drug that Salix Pharmaceuticals produces.
 This drug is approved for the use of traveler’s diarrhea, IBS with diarrhea (IBS-D), and hepatic encephalopathy.
+Visit our Xifaxan blog to learn more about the benefits, side effects, and shelf life of Xifaxan.
 Read on to learn more about the history of Xifaxan.

 Who makes Xifaxan?